Entomological warfare: Early history

 Entomological warfare is not a new concept; historians and writers have studied EW in connection to multiple historic events.
 A 14th-century plague epidemic in Asia Minor that eventually became known as the Black Death (carried by fleas) is one such event that has drawn attention from historians as a possible early incident of entomological warfare.
-That plague's spread over Europe may have been the result of a biological attack on the Crimean city of Kaffa.
+That plague's spread over Europe may have been the result of a biological attack on the Crimean city of Kaffa by the Golden Horde.

 According to Jeffrey Lockwood, author of Six-Legged Soldiers (a book about EW), the earliest incident of entomological warfare was probably the use of bees by early humans.
 The bees or their nests were thrown into caves to force the enemy out and into the open.
 Lockwood theorizes that the Ark of the Covenant may have been deadly when opened because it contained deadly fleas.

 During the American Civil War the Confederacy accused the Union of purposely introducing the harlequin bug in the South.
-These accusations were never proven, and modern research has shown it more likely that the insect arrived by other means.
+These accusations were never proven, and modern research has shown that it is more likely that the insect arrived by other means.
 The world did not experience large-scale entomological warfare until World War II; Japanese attacks in China were the only verified instance of BW or EW during the war.
 During, and following, the war other nations began their own EW programs.